 The terms brand identity and brand image are sometimes used interchangeably.
-However, they are not the same thing, and to clarify the difference between the two words, we need to dig a little deeper.
+However, they are not the same thing, and to clarify the difference between the two, we need to dig a little deeper.

 Since the best place to start is always at the beginning, let's kick things off by tackling the question—"What is a brand?"
 Throughout the years, the term brand has been given a myriad of definitions by marketing experts and branding professionals alike.
 In general, today, the word "brand" refers to the perception people have of a company, product or service.